vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 </BaseButton>
 ```

 Fortunately, if you're using Webpack (or [Vue CLI 3+](https://github.com/vuejs/vue-cli), which uses Webpack internally), you can use `require.context` to globally register only these very common base components.
-Here's an example of the code you might use:
+Here's an example of the code you might use to globally import base components in your app's entry file (e.g. `src/main.js`):

 ```js
 import Vue from 'vue'